Responding to issues

 Students should be advised to contact their School support office if they're looking to withdraw or interrupt.

-The Counselling and Mental Health Services offers telephone advice for staff who are helping students in difficulty, and also provides regular training sessions on recognising symptoms and managing challenging interactions.
+The Counselling and Mental Health Service offers telephone advice for staff who are helping students in difficulty, and also provides regular training sessions on recognising symptoms and managing challenging interactions.
+If you ever need assistance out of hours, more information is available on our help in a crisis page or you can contact Health Assured for more advice.

 The Student Services Centre can help with any questions about the administration of tuition fees, registration, council tax, funding payments (they also cover immigration, visas, exams and graduation).
 They're based on Burlington Street near to the Alan Gilbert Learning Commons (number 57 on the campus map).
 The phone number is 0161 275 5000.